What is mud fever and how do I treat it?

 As a first step towards prevention, there are a range of ‘off-the-shelf’ potions that you can try.
 The purpose of these falls in to two categories: Prevention and Treatment.

-As always prevention is easier than cure.
-And Mud Fever cannot invade a healthy skin.
+As always, prevention is easier than cure.
+Mud fever cannot invade healthy skin.
 So be mindful about how to maintain the healthiness of the skin and not weaken it with moisture.

 Treatment often starts with washing the area, particularly where the tiny scabs are.
 The bacteria are thought to live within these scabs and therefore removing them will remove bacteria.
-Because Mud Fever is an anaerobic bacteria, ie it cannot survive in the presence of oxygen, scab removal allows oxygen to bathe the affected area.
+Mud fever is an anaerobic bacteria, i.e. it cannot survive in the presence of oxygen, so scab removal allows oxygen to bathe the affected area.

 Invest in a proper medicated shampoo.
-Lincoln’s Muddy Buddy Scrub contains a powerful, broad spectrum antibacterial agent that helps to weaken the effects of harmful bacteria.
-Work the shampoo in to a lather and leave for 5-10 minutes to expose the bacteria to oxygen.
+Lincoln’s Muddy Buddy Scrub contains a powerful, broad-spectrum anti-bacterial agent that helps to weaken the effects of harmful bacteria.
+Work the shampoo into a lather and leave for 5-10 minutes to expose the bacteria to oxygen.
 Rinse the area until it's no longer soapy and the water runs clear.
-Dry the leg thoroughly with a clean towel, ideally a disposable paper towel for each leg as one towel or even a cotton one can reintroduce or spread the infection.
+Dry the leg thoroughly with a clean towel, ideally a disposable paper towel for each leg as one towel can reintroduce or spread the infection.

-Major developments in mud fever products has been made by Lincoln whose Muddy Buddy Magic Mud Kure products offer a miracle cure for this debilitating condition.
+Major developments in mud fever products have been made by Lincoln, whose Muddy Buddy Magic Mud Kure products offer a miracle cure for this debilitating condition.
 Their products are scientifically proven to kill the bacteria responsible for mud fever.
-The powder can be used in the early stages when the sores are so sensitive.
-Squirting it on, prevents the need to touch the area.
+The powder can be used in the early stages when the sores are really sensitive.
+Squirting it on prevents the need to touch the area.
 Once an improvement is apparent, treatment should be continued with the Muddy Buddy Mud Kure Cream.
 Both contain Metalosan 47, a silver complex, which is known to promote healing.

-Those opposed to washing, can brush the mud off but only when it’s dried.
+Those opposed to washing can brush the mud off, but only when it has dried.
 Even with this, care needs to be taken not to aggravate the infected area.

 The products in this article are just a few of the products we offer to combat mud fever.
-Why not visit our Mud Fever Help Centre to see our full selection of products that prevent and treat Mud Fever.
+Visit our Mud Fever Range to see our full selection of products that prevent and treat mud fever.

-While most cases can be resolved, some weakness may remain, leaving a tendency to re-infection.
+While most cases can be resolved, some weakness may remain, leaving a tendency towards re-infection.
 The infection can stay dormant in skin, only becoming active when the skin is compromised again.
 So be vigilant!
-The sooner you spot the first tell-tale signs of Mud Fever, the quicker you can take action and to prevent a lengthy, and often costly, recovery
+The sooner you spot the first tell-tale signs of mud fever, the quicker you can take action and prevent a lengthy, and often costly, recovery.

 Did you find this article helpful?